juliankyer/song-widget/README.md

 }
 ```

-*Note on isomorphic-fetch (and babel-polyfill in our index): these polyfills make the fetch API function on browsers that don't yet support it*
+*Note on isomorphic-fetch (and babel-polyfill in our index): these polyfills make the fetch API work in browsers that don't yet support it*

 ### Reducers